-4. Medium Term Financial Plan 2022/23 to 2025/26
+4. Medium Term Financial Plan 2023/24 to 2026/27

-The Council's latest Medium Term Financial Plan 2022/23 to 2025/26 was reported to full Council on 28th September 2022 and set out that medium term financial planning is the cornerstone of good governance and is an enabler of service delivery and service improvement within the constraints of available resources.
-The Plan also set out the wider operational context, in that the public sector has faced a prolonged period of real term reductions in funding levels for a number of years and, from a local government context, unprecedented challenges lie ahead for services across the sector due to the on-going impacts of services recovering from the pandemic, the cost-of-living crisis and increasing demand and costs associated with many services, in particular social care services.
+The Council's latest Medium Term Financial Plan 2023/24 to 2026/27 was reported to full Council on 20th September 2023 and set out that medium term financial planning is the cornerstone of good governance and is an enabler of service delivery and service improvement within the constraints of available resources.
+The Plan also set out the wider operational context, in that the public sector has faced a sustained period of real term reductions in funding levels for a number of years and, from a local government context, unprecedented challenges lie ahead for services across the sector due to high levels of inflation; the implications of geo-politics; the on-going cost-of-living crisis; and increasing demand and costs associated with many services, in particular social care services.

-Locally, this Council has demonstrated its ability and willingness to invest in services over a long term period, linked to our priorities as set out in the Council's Corporate Plan "Making a Difference - 2020 - 2024", in order to meet the changing needs of our residents and communities.
-The significant 'additional' investment already agreed by Members during recent years is providing real improvements across many areas including Schools, Social Care settings, Town Centres, Roads and Parks and Play Areas, and, on an organisational wide basis, an on-going programme of work to deliver the Council's climate change goals.
+Locally, this Council has demonstrated its ability and willingness to invest in services over a long-term period, linked to our priorities as set out in the Council's Corporate Plan "Making a Difference - 2020 - 2024", in order to meet the changing needs of our residents and communities.
+The significant 'additional'

+investment already agreed by Members during recent years is providing real improvements across many areas including Schools, Town Centres, Roads and Parks and Play Areas, alongside specific packages of financial support, funded by the Council and Welsh Government, to help families through the cost-of-living crisis.

-Whilst investment through the use of one-off funds has been very positive, the Council recognises that it must still address base budget shortfalls and make difficult decisions to balance its ongoing revenue budget into the medium term.
+Whilst the approach of providing additional investment into Corporate Plan priority areas through the use of one-off funds has been very positive, the Council recognises that it must still address projected base budget shortfalls and make difficult decisions to balance its ongoing revenue budget into the medium term and, in doing so, ensure services are sustainable.

-The Council continues to focus on the budget gap position over the medium term and has successfully implemented a strategy of early identification and delivery of base budget reducing measures in-year.
+The Council continues to focus on the budget gap position over the medium term that includes the successful implementation of a strategy of early identification and delivery of base budget reducing measures in-year.
 This has enabled the Council to deliver financial savings early and to replenish the Medium Term Financial Planning and Service Transformation Reserve which has been used proactively as part of the budget strategy for a number of years.